Business Rates Calculator UK 2025/26

 Yes, you can challenge your rateable value through the Check, Challenge, Appeal process.
 First, check your property details on the VOA website for errors in the description or measurements.
 If still incorrect, submit a formal challenge with evidence such as comparable rental data.
 If your challenge is rejected, you can appeal to the independent Valuation Tribunal, though fees apply.

-For 2025/26, eligible retail, hospitality and leisure properties can receive 75% relief on their business rates, capped at £110,000 per business.
-This includes shops, restaurants, cafes, pubs, hotels, B&Bs, cinemas, and leisure venues.
-The relief is applied automatically by your local council in most cases.
-This scheme is due to end on 31 March 2025.
+For 2025/26, eligible retail, hospitality and leisure properties in England receive 40% relief on their business rates, capped at £110,000 per business.
+This is reduced from the 75% relief available in 2024/25.
+It includes shops, restaurants, cafes, pubs, hotels, B&Bs, cinemas, and leisure venues, and is applied by your local council in most cases.
+The scheme runs for the whole 2025/26 year, with permanently lower RHL multipliers planned from 2026/27.

 Registered charities and Community Amateur Sports Clubs (CASCs) receive mandatory 80% relief on business rates for properties used wholly or mainly for charitable purposes.
 Local authorities can also grant discretionary relief of up to an additional 20%, potentially giving 100% relief.
 Charity shops selling donated goods for charity purposes also qualify.